Kiarieh/Triangle_Tracker/README.md

 # Author Name
 Antony James Kiarie
 # Program Description
 This is project is called a triangle tracker.
 Its sole purpose is that it allows the user to enter any desired dimensions and it will be able to calculate whether the dimensions measure up to an; equilateral triangle, an iscoscles triangle or a scalene triangle.
 Furthermore, it will be able to tell if the entered dimensions measure up a real triangle or not.
+Moreover, if values entered are less or equal to zero, the program will be able to detect this and will show that a triangle's dimensions cannot be less or equal to zero.
 # Setup Instructions
 *clone the link from the github repo
 *run the link on google chrome.
-# Technologies Used in this Project
+# Languages Used in this Project
 This particular project uses HTML, CSS and JAVASCRIPT.
 # A breakdown of project in terms of Behaviour Driven Development (B.D.D.)
 1- if the sum of two parameters is equal or exceeds the value of the third parameter, then the program will detect that the values do not form a realist triangle.